IlanCosman/tide/README.md

 ## Acknowledgments

-- [Powerlevel10k][] - Inspired Tide's creation and informs nearly every aspect of Tide's existence.
-Because Tide aims to replicate Powerlevel10k's amazing feature set, small sections of documentation have been directly borrowed when rewording the language would negatively impact meaning.
+- [Powerlevel10k][] - Inspired Tide's creation.
+Because Tide aims to replicate Powerlevel10k's amazing capabilities, small sections of documentation have been borrowed when rewording the language would reduce clarity.
 - [Starship][] - Inspired elements of Tide's documentation and community health files.
 - [Spacefish][] - Inspired some of Tide's items.